olimorris/persisted.nvim/README.md

-  follow_cwd = true, -- change session file name to match current working directory if it changes allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading before_save = nil, -- function to run before the session is saved to disk after_save = nil, -- function to run after the session is saved to disk after_source = nil, -- function to run after the session is sourced telescope = { -- options for the telescope extension
+  follow_cwd = true, -- change session file name to match current working directory if it changes allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading telescope = { -- options for the telescope extension
-    before_source = nil, -- function to run before the session is sourced via telescope after_source = nil, -- function to run after the session is sourced via telescope reset_prompt_after_deletion = true, -- whether to reset prompt after session deleted },
+    reset_prompt_after_deletion = true, -- whether to reset prompt after session deleted },
 })